MyGitHubSite/Udacity-FCND-T1P2-3D-Motion-Planning/README.md

 #### 5. Modify A* to include diagonal motion (or replace A* altogether)
-Minimal requirement here is to modify the code in planning_utils() to update the A* implementation to include diagonal motions on the grid that have a cost of sqrt(2), but more creative solutions are welcome.
-Explain the code you used to accomplish this step.

-I modified the
+I modified the planning_utils.py file to include diagonal motion that could be used within the A* grid search function.

 Within planning_utils.py I added the following block of code to the *Action* class: